Oliiveralien/Oliver-Inpainting/README.md

 # DLclass-Oliver_Inpainting
-Code and Demo of the homework paper for DL class in UPC.
+Code, Demo and Results of the homework paper for DL class in UPC.

 "A Context-Based Multi-Scale Discriminant Model for Natural Image Inpainting".